 Career & College Prep and Choosing a Major

-Greg and Beth believe that teenagers are capable of figuring out what’s important to them and what they’re passionate about.
+Greg and Beth believe that teenagers can figure out what’s important to them and what they’re passionate about.
 They suggest parents help their kids explore career and major options before college.

 One example Beth shared is that her son thought he wanted to enter medicine.
-During her son’s teenage years, Beth helped her son find the opportunity to work with a couple of different surgeons.
-After going to work with surgeons, Beth’s son realized that he didn’t want to be a surgeon.
+During her son’s teenage years, Beth helped him find the opportunity to work with different surgeons.
+After going to work with these surgeons, Beth’s son realized he didn’t want to be a surgeon.

-Beth says, “Thankfully, he didn’t waste his time and money going to school all those years only to find out that this [surgery] is not what he wanted to study.'”
+Beth says, “Thankfully, he didn’t waste his time and money going to school all those years only to find out that surgery is not what he wanted to study.'”
 Instead, he went into the world of finance.

-How You Can Help Your Teenager Find Their Purpose, Choose a Major, and Choose a Career
+How to Help Your Teenager Find Their Purpose, Choose a Major, and Choose a Career

 Questions to Include In Your Teenager’s Career Questionnaire

-- Please list three things that I do well.
+- Please list three things I do well.

 - List three things I do poorly that you think I need to improve upon.